opf/openproject/docs/release-notes/14-4-0/README.md

 ### Meetings: Saving a new agenda item does not automatically add another empty one

 In the past, when working with the meeting module in OpenProject, a new agenda item was automatically created as soon as a previous one was saved.
 This was originally built so that new items could be added to a meeting in quick succession.
 However, working with it has shown that often no new agenda item was needed at all - but, for example, a work package should be added or another change made.
-For this reason, OpenProject 14.4 has virtually reversed this feature: **saving an agenda item no longer creates a new empty one**.
+For this reason, OpenProject 14.4 has virtually reversed this feature: **saving a new agenda item no longer creates a new empty one**.

 ### Meetings tab on work packages: Display related meetings chronologically